Belum Caves: Historical importance

 Belum Caves are geologically and historically important caves.
 There are indications that Jains and Buddhists monks occupied these caves centuries ago.
 Many Buddhists relics were found inside the caves.
-These relics are now housed in Museum at Ananthapur.
+These relics are now housed in a museum in Ananthapur.

 Archaeological survey of India (ASI) also found remnants of vessels of the pre-Buddhist era and dated the remnants of these objects to 4500 years BCE.